Class Action Waivers Approved in Pro-Employer Epic Systems Corp. Decision, But Don’t Implement or Change Your Arbitration Agreement Just Yet

 Contact Steve by email or by phone at 608.252.9362.

-Erin Burns is an attorney practicing out of our Madison office.
-She is a member of the Health Care Law, Litigation and Labor & Employment Relations practice groups.
+Erin Burns was an attorney practicing out of our Madison office.
+She was a member of the Health Care Law, Litigation and Labor & Employment Relations practice groups.

 Share this Post